erikssource/beaglescripts/README.md

 -------
     node.sh

 Installs the current LTS version NodeJS from the Node repository.
-Currently this is version 6 and is due to change to version 8 in October 2017.
+Currently this is version 8.x.

 Optical